Your own garden is a great place to be in the summertime.

 First of all, make sure the pumps that power the pool are in good condition.
 Plenty of pump repairs companies exist, so it won’t be difficult to get them looked at by a professional.
 The pumps are important for maintaining clean, cool water, and if the filter is broken and no good anymore, you won’t want to be stepping even a toe into the pool itself!
 (The same applies to spas and hot tubs)

 It might also be an idea to invest in a pool cover.
 Once you’ve cleaned the pool frame out, and you’ve replaced the pump and put fresh water in, you’ll want to keep things that way for as long as possible.
 Covering the pool up is the best way to maintain cleanliness for as long as possible.

 The fence around your garden is what separates your property from another, and it helps to maintain that sense of privacy everyone wants from their outside space.
 And so, if you’ve got a hole in the fence, or it’s sagging and looks like it’s about to fall over, make sure you prioritise some fence repairs!

 You can do these easily yourself - you can simply strengthen parts of the fence that are falling to pieces, if the fence is otherwise in good condition.
-If not, and you need a whole new set of fencing panels and someone to put them up, a regular handyman could probably get the job done for you.
+If not, and you need a whole new set of fencing panels and someone to put them up, someone qualified to carry out handyman jobs in Kennewick, or local to you, could probably get the job done.